Helene Minkin: Joining the anarchist movement in New York

 The 19th century was a time of political and social turmoil, which provided further incentives for immigration to the U.S., with the promise of religious and political freedom.
 New York City became the central hub for immigrants from Europe, and consequently, the city experienced an explosion of radical political movement.
-Historian Tom Goyens argues that the Lower East Side of NY, the home of Minkin for the extent of her political career, is one of the most significant locations in radical political history.
+Historian Tom Goyens argues that the Lower East Side of Manhattan, the home of Minkin for the extent of her political career, is one of the most significant locations in radical political history.
 At the turn of the century, the anarchist movement in the states was dominated by German immigrants, with a growing influx of Jewish members.
 Many of these increasingly popular ideologies - such as anarchism, communism, and democratic socialism - arose from and influenced socialist and Marxist schools of thought, building off of the same enlightenment ideals of autonomy and political idealism that lead to the French and American revolutions.
 However, anarchism was viewed extremely negatively by the larger public, and was viewed as contradictory to American values - making it a risky ideological choice.
 Though particular stances and tactics varied, the anarchist ideologies that spread during this time, including those of Minkin, all held a core principle that rejected any form of coercive authority - particularly that of the state.
 Historian Paul Buhle argued that if anarchists hadn't contributed to the beginnings of the labor movement, worker rights gains within the country could have been delayed for another generation.

 Ideas, alcohol, and discontent flourished in saloons which became designated meeting places for radicals, such as the infamous Sach's Saloon, a favorite of Jewish anarchists.
-It was in Sach's that Minkin was engaged in the uproar caused by the Haymarket Affair in 1886 - violence had erupted in an anarchist rally against police brutality of demonstrators and strikers in support of the eight hour work day.
+It was in Sach's that Minkin was engaged in the uproar caused by the Haymarket Affair in 1886 – violence had erupted in an anarchist rally against police brutality of demonstrators and strikers in support of the eight hour work day.
 Seven anarchists allegedly connected to the violence, though there was no evidence to support their guilt, were sentenced to death as a result.
 Though devastating in the eyes of anarchists, the publicity around the Haymarket affair pulled new Jewish immigrants like Minkin towards the movement.
 In her memoirs, Minkin describes this as a huge blow to her confidence in her new home and its promise of freedom, and was likely the catalyst that grew her passive interest in radical politics to active participation.